Team Scott

 Read More

-This is Sierra’s first year at Scott and she is looking forward to seeing the great Canadian North, a part of Canada she hasn’t experienced yet.
-Sierra is a well-versed traveller and is always in search of a new adventure.
+This is Sierra’s second year at Scott and she is looking forward to being back in the Canadian north.
+Sierra is a well-versed traveler and is always in search of a new adventure.
 Her favourite places have been Greece and Spain with many more countries on her bucket list!
-When not travelling or studying Anthropology and History at McMaster University in Ontario, she is at the gym working on being the strongest girl in the room!
+When not travelling or studying Anthropology and History at McMaster University in Ontario, she is at the gym working on being the strongest girl in the room.
 The importance of personal fitness and mental health are a priority in her life and she hopes she can help others feel the same.
 She also loves cooking, baking, forest hiking along new trails, sparking up impromptu adventures and hangin’ with her cat, Bandit.
 Sierra can’t wait to have a chat on the wood chipped-trails or hear about your fish stories at the end of the day.

 Massage Therapist